vickyzhang7/Real-or-Fake-Facts/README.md

 3. **Rich Functionality**: The project encompasses a variety of functionalities, including the "voting functionality."
 Users can vote on news items, marking them as interesting, mind-blowing, or false, thereby enhancing user engagement and content evaluation.
 Additionally, data validation is implemented to ensure the accuracy and credibility of user-provided data, ultimately enhancing data quality and reliability.

-**Conclusion**:

-This full-stack web development project not only demonstrates adept application of front-end and back-end technologies but also underscores the professional skills required for implementing features and data validation in real-world projects.
-Through this project, we have successfully created a user-friendly news-sharing platform, offering an interactive and content-rich experience to users.
-The experience and skills gained from this project will undoubtedly find ample application in future full-stack development endeavors.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>